Artist Laura Loving is most known for her colorful paintings of New York City. Her work hangs in homes and businesses around the world.

 Laura's exceptional talent has not gone unrecognized.
 She has been featured in Country Living magazine and has been a guest presenter at the publication's Art Fair in Atlanta and Rhinebeck.
 She was photographed by Bill Cunningham for his On The Street collage for the New York Times Style section.
 Laura was also featured in the New York City Design tour sponsored by WithIt, a nonprofit organization supporting and named for Women in the Home Furnishings Industry Today.

 Born in Charlotte, N.C., Laura received a bachelor of fine arts degree from the University of Georgia.
-A New Yorker of 16 years, she currently splits her time between Greenwich Village and Hudson, NY with her husband, Peter and daughter, Stella.
+A New Yorker of 18 years, she currently lives and works in Greenwich Village.
+Studio visits are available by appointment.